WassimBenzarti/colab-ssh/README.md

 |~~`publish`~~|-|-|-|Deprecated|

 ### `init_git` function
-`init_git` allows you to clone a repository (private or public) and sets up the right remote URL without the need for authentication using your github personal token.
+`init_git` allows you to clone a repository (private or public) and sets up the right remote URL without the need for authentication every time you open the notebook, this is achieved by setting your github personal token.

 This function accepts the following parameters
 |Parameter|Type|Required|Default value|Description|